aws-samples/amazon-rekognition-engagement-meter/README.md

 ### Remove the application

 To remove the application open the AWS CloudFormation Console, click the Engagement Meter project, right-click and select "*Delete Stack*".
 Your stack will take some time to be deleted.
 You can track its progress in the "Events" tab.
 When it is done, the status will change from DELETE_IN_PROGRESS" to "DELETE_COMPLETE".
 It will then disappear from the list.

+### Making changes to the code and customization

+The [contributing guidelines](CONTRIBUTING.md) contains some instructions about how to run the front-end locally and make changes to the back-end stack.

 ## Contributing